Turbo Takeaways

 Reasons for Filing an Amended Tax Return

-There are a few instances when you’re required to file an amended tax return:
+There are a few instances when you’re required to file an amended tax return, including:

-- You make a mistake on your tax return, such as not including a certain income, wrong filing status, or incorrect deduction.
+- You make a mistake on your tax return, such as not including a certain income, incorrect filing status, or an incorrect deduction

-Keep in mind that you don’t need to file an amended return for simple math errors.
-The IRS will automatically fix small errors when processing your original tax return.
+You don’t need to file an amended return for simple math errors.
+The IRS will automatically fix small mistakes when processing your original tax return.

 How To File for an Amended Refund